 Near-infrared spectroscopy (NIRS) is a spectroscopic method that uses the near-infrared region of the electromagnetic spectrum.
 There are many different applications of NIRS which include astronomical spectroscopy, agricultural, pharmaceutical, and neonatal research.

-Sir Frederick William Herschel accidentally discovered red-light radiation in 1800s.
-However, NIRS was only developed further by the manufacturing industry in the 1950’s.
+Sir Frederick William Herschel accidentally discovered red-light radiation in the 1800s.
+However, NIRS was only developed further by the manufacturing industry in the 1950s.
 In 1985, Ferrari published an article on the application of cerebral NIRS in humans.
-Five years later in 1993, the U.S. Food and Drug Administration (FDA) approved NIRS for medical and commercial use.
+Eight years later, in 1993, the U.S. Food and Drug Administration (FDA) approved NIRS for medical and commercial use.

 How does the technology work?